 5 minutes’ walk from Coromandel

-A very short walk from Coromandel is Piazza Navona, so it’s likely going to be your first stop.
+A very short walk from Coromandel is Piazza Navona, so it’s likely going to be your first stop if you are staying only one day in Rome’s historic center.
 If you are staying one or two days in Rome, I suggest you head directly to the main landmarks of the historic center, but if you can enjoy a longer vacation, you probably want to quickly duck into also the lovely Santa Maria della Pace church that stands literally one minute from Coromandel restaurant.
 Part of this church is the famous Chiostro del Bramante (Bramante’s Cloister) where they hold always different and interesting temporary exhibitions.

-But as we said, Piazza Navona here is the star of the show.
-One of Rome’s most beautiful squares, here you can view Bernini’s Four Rivers’ Fountain, Borromini’s Sant’Agnese in Agone church, Fontana del Moro and the Fountain of the Neptune, one in each end of the square.
-And if it’s open, I suggest you also visit the Domitian Stadium, the ancient stadium on top of which oval-shaped Piazza Navona was built.
+But as we said, Piazza Navona is the star of the show.
+One of Rome’s most beautiful squares, here you can view the Four Rivers Fountain by Bernini, Borromini’s Sant’Agnese in Agone Church, Fontana del Moro, and the Fountain of the Neptune, one at each end of the square.
+And if it’s open, I suggest you also visit the Domitian Stadium, the ancient stadium on top of which the oval-shaped Piazza Navona was built.

 Admire Three Caravaggio Paintings

 Less than 5 minutes’ walk from Piazza Navona

 On your way to our second suggested big landmark (the Pantheon), right after crossing Corso Rinascimento on your left, you will find Saint Louis of the French church.
 I suggest you also make a quick stop here for a reason: there are three famous Caravaggio paintings in Rome you’ll just want to see.
 They are displayed in the Contarelli chapel and are The Calling of St. Matthew, The Inspiration of St. Matthew and The Martyrdom of St. Matthew.

 3 minutes from Saint Louis of the French Church